ccp84/reaction_lights/README.md

 * The `setTimeout()` code for timing of switching lights on and off was used from [Stack Overflow](https://stackoverflow.com/questions/17883692/how-to-set-time-delay-in-javascript).
 * The modal box popup for the rules is taken from [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp).
 * Sniglet font used from [Google Fonts](https://fonts.google.com/specimen/Sniglet).
+* Code for getting the currently checked radio button used from [Stack Overflow](https://stackoverflow.com/questions/9618504/how-to-get-the-selected-radio-button-s-value).